AnIdiotsGuide/discordjs-bot-guide/coding-guides/tracking-used-invites.md

 A relatively frequent thing people would love to know, is "what invite someone used to join".
 Unfortunately, the Discord API does not provide the information about the invite used to join a server.

 To get around this, we need to do two separate steps.
-The first one is to fetch all of the invites for each guild and store it in a temporary Map.
+The first one is to fetch all of the invites for each guild and store it in a temporary [Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map).
 The second is to fetch a guild's invite whenever someone joins, and find which one has a new use on it.
 Thankfully, that's actually pretty simple!

 {% hint style="info" %}
-If you don't know what a Map is, read up [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map)
+For this code to work, you need to have your privileged `GUILD_MEMBERS` intent enabled in your Bot's Application Page.
+You also need to make sure to initialize that the Intents property in your Client Options has this intent mentioned.
+These two vital steps will give you access to the privileged `guildMemberAdd` and `guildMemberRemove` events.
 {% endhint %}

 While the below is a fair approximation of invite tracking, it's still not perfect.
 There are 2 things it doesn't track: